Fashioning Amendments and Seeding Techniques to Rebuild Essential Genera of Endophytes and other soil Nutrient mobilizers (FAST REGEN)

 4. Volclay works in dams, not seed pellets.
 Germination is very poor.

-5. For the herbicides used in local corn/soybean rotation (2,4-D; atrazine; glufosinate, glyphosate), spray application on test plots one week before planting the cover crop did not seem to impair emergence of wheat and pea seedlings (camelina is sparse in general) from uncoated seed, with or without surface spray application of anti-herbicide compost tea.
-Seedling emergence was at least comparable to emergence from Phuel seed pellets including anti-herbicidal compost tea.
+5. For the herbicides used in local corn/soybean rotation (2,4-D; atrazine; glufosinate, glyphosate), spraying test plots one week before planting the cover crop did not seem to impair emergence of wheat and pea seedlings (camelina is sparse in general) from bare seed, with or without surface spray application of anti-herbicide compost leachate.
+Seedling emergence was at least comparable to emergence from Phuel seed pellets including anti-herbicidal compost leachate.
 For fields where cover crops can be drilled or planted in furrows with fairly quick watering by any means, seed pellets might be superfluous.
+If watering requires rain, a sturdy seed pellet has the advantage of protecting the seed until the pellet melts in rain.

 FAST REGEN

 Several backup plots on Sumner's Farm were planted at the same time using similar seeding, but were watered and otherwise pampered enough to get some cover crop seedlings established.
-We expect to plant sweet corn on these plots and will monitor soil and plant characteristics.
+These failed with an almost identical pattern as the field trial.

 Educational & Outreach Activities